Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		If Makkusu wins it is because Tomasina lets him or is distracted by the fact that he looks/feels familiar

-	- Xenos retires from the CNS league and annouces that he will lead the Cyvolters
+	- Xenos retires from the CNS league

 	- Cyvolters intentions are revealed
 	- The CNS is shut down?